 By Andrew Catania

-There are many guitarists out there, but only a few manage to make a lasting impression especially in a very crowded market.
+There are many guitarists out there, but only a few manage to make a lasting impression, especially in a very crowded market.
 That’s one of the many things that made Paul Gilbert shine, to begin with, as he is a true professional and a great performer which you will enjoy quite a bit.
-He is known for being excellent hard rock and heavy metal guitarist.
-He co-founded the Mr. Big band however he is also a member of Racer X, and he created a few albums with them as well.
+He is known for being an excellent hard rock and heavy metal guitarist.
+He co-founded Mr. Big band; however, he is also a member of Racer X, and he created a few albums with them as well.

 Paul Gilbert moved to LA in 1984, and he started to attend the GIT there, a move that was followed by him being hired as a GIT instructor one year after that.
 He also recorded the Street Lethal record with Racer X very soon after that.

 The original lineup for Racer X, which was created in 1985, included Juan Alderete, Paul Gilbert, Jeff Martin, and Harry Gschoesser.
 The band had a lot of influence from Judas Priest at that time.
 Paul did work with them for three years, but he left in 1988.
 He did come back in 1996 after Mr. Big broke up.